 So don’t you dare hurt your pet fishes’ feelings!!!
 (Just kidding)

-Now you tell me why a species which feels emotional pain as deeply as humans cannot experience depression as it is?
+Now you tell me why a species that feels emotional pain as deeply as humans cannot experience depression as it is?

 Scientific Explanation Behind Depression In Fishes